-In the power down mode, the oscillator is stopped, and the instruction that invokes power down is the last instruction executed.
+In the power down mode, the oscillator is stopped and the instruction that invokes power down is the last instruction executed.
 The on-chip RAM and Special Function Registers retain their values until the power down mode is terminated.
-The only exit from power down is a hardware reset.
+Exit from power down can be initiated either by a hardware reset or by an enabled external interrupt.
 Reset redefines the SFRs but does not change the on-chip RAM.
 The reset should not be activated before $V{\rm CC}$ is restored to its normal operating level and must be held active long enough to allow the oscillator to restart and stabilize.